-Virtual dimension is a term used by literary theorist and scholar Wolfgang Iser, (mainly in his writings, The Reading Process: A Phenomenological Approach (1972), The Implied Reader (1974), and The Act of Reading (1978), to describe the ‘text’ produced by a reader while reading and to signify the convergence of text and imagination.
+Virtual dimension is a term used by literary theorist and scholar Wolfgang Iser, (mainly in his writings, The Reading Process: A Phenomenological Approach (1972), The Implied Reader (1974), and The Act of Reading (1978), to describe the ‘text’ produced by the reader while reading and to signify the convergence of text and imagination.

-The term was born within the world of the reader-response theory; a theory that came to light and gained attention in the 1970’s and that viewed literature through a phenomenological lens, focusing on the interaction between text and reader.
+The term was born within the world of the reader-response theory; a theory that came to light and gained attention in the 1970’s and that viewed literature through a phenomenological lens, focusing on the interaction between text and reader (Mambrol, 2016).
 Before the reader-response theory was developed, the classical forms of literary interpretation followed the notion that every text holds an esoteric message, a true meaning that could be revealed through interpretation and analysis (Iser, 1978).
 In the 1940s and 1950’s a new movement of literary criticism, ‘New Criticism’, rejected the values of the classical forms of interpretation and turned its focus on the interaction among the different elements within a text, still denying, though, the importance of the role of the reader (Iser, 1978).
-Opposing the prevailing theories that preceded, reader-response theory altered the course of literary interpretation by placing reader and text together, in equal measure, and by suggesting that the role of the reader lies in ‘actively constructing texts rather than passively consuming them’ (poetryfoundation.org)
+Opposing the prevailing theories that preceded, reader-response theory altered the course of literary interpretation by placing reader and text together, in equal measure, and by suggesting that the role of the reader lies in ‘actively constructing texts rather than passively consuming them’ (Reader-response theory | Poetry Foundation, 2022)